MARAC Practice Standards

 - All representatives who attend Trafford MARAC should be able to evidence they have attended up to date DA Training annually.
 Currently, TDAS, TSSP and Single Agencies offer DA Training for participants to access locally.

-- The core MARAC agencies required to attend for the duration of every meeting include; GMP, IDVA service, Housing, Children’s Social Care, Adult Social Care, Probation and Community Rehabilitation Company, Health, Mental Health, Achieve (drug and alcohol services), and any other relevant statutory or voluntary agencies.
+- The core MARAC agencies required to attend for the duration of every meeting.
+These include GMP, IDVA service, Housing, Children’s Social Care, Adult Social Care, Probation, Health, Mental Health, Drug and Alcohol services, and any other relevant statutory or voluntary agencies.
 As a requirement, all attendees shall read and sign Trafford MARAC’s New Starters Induction Pack.
 (Confidentiality Agreement, Local Practice Standards, GM MARAC Protocol)

 MARAC attendance expectations